The semiclassical zeta function for geodesic flows on negatively curved manifolds: Linear models

 \subsubsection{The lift of the transfer operators $L^t$ and the trapped set}

 Let us now consider the family of transfer operators $L^t$ defined in (\ref{eq:Lt}) and its lift with respect to the partial Bargmann transform:

-Below we keep in mind that $L^t$ is a model of the transfer operator $\cL^t_{d,0}$ viewed in the local coordinate charts.
-As we explained at the end of Section \ref{sec:Gext}, we mainly concern the action of the transfer operator $\cL^t$ on the wave packets (with high frequency) corresponding to the points near the trapped set $X$ given in (\ref{eq:X}).
+Below we keep in mind that $L^t$ is a model of the transfer operator $\cL^t_{0,0}$ viewed in the local coordinate charts.
+As we explained at the end of Section \ref{sec:Gext}, we mainly consider the action of the transfer operator $\cL^t$ on the wave packets (with high frequency) corresponding to the points near the trapped set $X$ given in (\ref{eq:X}).
+In our linear model, we understand that the hyperplane